IhabBendidi/bioval/Contribute.md

 - Add pytorch lightning integration tests
 - ajouter le distribué - Now
-- Merge with part about control compound - Now
 - Create attributes that return the last precomputed metric - V1
 - Can our method function with a different number of images foe each class?
 If not, how to handle that case?
 NOW
 - Define the aggreg and distance method in the computing itself - V1